Tag

 There’s so much to like about Psyonix’s popular game.
 Its fluid, physics-driven mechanics are a joy and give rise to different, awesome, and sometimes hilariously bad goals and moments.
 Its 3-on-3 matches are always intense and results can swing one way or the other based on whether you’re having a good or not, who you’re teamed up with, and often sheer luck about where the ball lands.

 Its customization options allow you to build a vehicle that is distinctly you, and there are various game modes for you to try out until you find your perfect fit.
-Online casual and competitive matches, an offline Season Mode, basketball and hockey-esque extra modes, and Mutator options are just a few game types available to you, which helps if you want to mix up and try something new.
+Online casual and competitive matches, an offline Season Mode, basketball and hockey-esque extra modes, and Mutator options are just a few game types available to you, which helps if you want to mix things up and try something new.

 Add all of that together with the Rocket League Season Pass – where you can earn rewards, climb up the world rankings, and get XP boosts – and this is a driving-based football title that could rival FM for your time.
 Check out our Rocket League review if you want to know more.